WuerthPhoenix/tornado/src/tornado/snmptrapd_collector/doc/README.md

 directly by snmptrapd itself.

-At startup, if the collector is configured properly, you should see this entry in the logs or in the daemon standard error:
+At startup, if the collector is configured properly, you should see this entry either in the logs or in the daemon's standard error output:
 ```
 The snmptrapd_collector was loaded successfully.
 ```

 ## How It Works

-The snmptrapd_collector receives snmptrapd messages, parses them, generates Tornado Events and, finally, sends them to the Tornado TCP events socket.
+The _snmptrapd_collector_ receives snmptrapd messages, parses them, generates Tornado Events and, finally, sends them to the Tornado TCP events socket.

-The current version, will always use these hardcoded values to find the Tornado engine:
+The current version will always use the following hard-coded values to find the Tornado engine:
 - Tornado engine IP address: _127.0.0.1_
 - Tornado engine port: _4747_

-The perl script should automatically reconnect in case the Tornado engine is
+The Perl script should automatically reconnect should the Tornado engine be temporarily unavailable.
-temporarily not available.

-Consider a snmptrapd messages that contains the following information:
+Consider a snmptrapd message that contains the following information:
 ```
 PDU INFO:
   version                        1